ExCom Minutes

 New Business:

 Rick - Fund raising - Matching funds from Intel for RAS activities.
-Intel is putting a cap of $1000 on the matching funds that it will provide per year per employee.
+Intel is limiting the matching funds that it will provide per year per employee.
 Encourage Intel employees to put in their hours to get additional matching funds to offset just a few that had put in a lot of hours.
 Log the hours on a timely basis.
 It is not a main source of income for the Section, but it does help with providing robot kits and other things for activities.

 Chapter problems - please let David know as he can help with some of the issues.
 Please be aware that Feb 10 is the reporting deadline for chapters.
 “High performing chapter" is at risk if reporting is not done timely.